Friday, January 25, 2019

 Latin Lover as Professor Zovek in Roma ©2019 Netflix

 For the director, “Roma” is a corridor full of memories.
 Cuarón wanted to keep it accurate, so he did not give the entire script to any actors or crew members.
-He wanted realistic reactions and the actors to concentrate on the family’s journey spontaneously.
+He wanted realistic reactions and the actors to focus on the family’s journey spontaneously.

 Roma behind the scenes ©2019 Netflix

 The Golden Lion winner also reminds us: “When we are watching a movie, spectators have the same experience; they open their senses and relate to the story.
 It is part of human nature.”
-He added: “The diversity of colors is the richness of our society.”
+He added, “The diversity of colors is the richness of our society.”

 No comments: